Satisficing Paths and Independent Multi-Agent Reinforcement Learning in Stochastic Games: Introduction

 \section{Introduction}

-Reinforcement learning (RL) algorithms use experience and feedback information to improve one's performance in a control task.
-In recent years, the field of RL has advanced tremendously both in terms of fundamental theoretical contributions and successful applications.
-With improvements in computer hardware, these advances have lead to the deployment of RL algorithms in large scale engineering systems in which many learning agents act, observe, and learn in a shared environment.
-Multi-agent reinforcement learning (MARL) is the study of emergent behaviour in such complex, strategic environments, and is one of the important frontiers in modern artificial intelligence and automatic control research.
+Reinforcement learning (RL) algorithms use experience and feedback information to improve one's performance in a control task \cite{sutton2018reinforcement}.
+In recent years, the field of RL has advanced tremendously both in terms of fundamental theoretical contributions (e.g. \cite{agarwal2021theory}, \by{\cite{schulman2015trust,schulman2017proximal}}) and successful applications (e.g. \cite{silver2016mastering,silver2017mastering}, \cite{mnih2015human},\cite{brown2018superhuman}).
+These advances have led to the deployment of RL algorithms in large-scale systems in which many agents act, observe, and learn in a shared environment.
+Multi-agent reinforcement learning (MARL) is the study of emergent behaviour in complex, strategic environments, and is one of the important frontiers in modern artificial intelligence research.

-The literature on MARL is relatively small when compared to that of single-agent RL, and this owes largely to the inherent challenges of multi-agent settings: decentralized information and non-stationarity.
-The first such challenge is that some relevant information will be unavailable to some of the players.
-This may occur due to strategic considerations, as competing agents may wish to hide their actions or knowledge from their rivals, or it may occur simply because of obstacles in communicating, observing, or storing large quantities of information in decentralized systems.
+The literature on MARL is relatively small when compared to that of single-agent RL, and this owes largely to the inherent challenges of learning in multi-agent settings.
+The first such challenge is of decentralized information: some relevant information will be unavailable to some of the players.
+This may occur due to strategic considerations, as competing agents may wish to hide their actions or knowledge from their rivals (as studied in \cite{ornik2018deception}), or it may occur simply because of obstacles in communicating, observing, or storing large quantities of information in decentralized systems.

-The second challenge inherent to MARL comes from the non-stationarity of the environment from the point of view of any individual agent \cite{hernandez2017survey}.
-As one agent learns how to improve its performance, it will alter its behaviour.
-This can have a destabilizing effect on the learning processes of the remaining agents, who may change their policies in response to outdated strategies.
+The second challenge inherent to MARL comes from the non-stationarity of the environment from the point of view of any individual agent (see, for instance, the survey by \cite{hernandez2017survey}).
+As an agent learns how to improve its performance, it will alter its behaviour, and this can have a destabilizing effect on the learning processes of the remaining agents, who may change their policies in response to outdated strategies.
 Notably, this issue arises when one tries to apply single-agent RL algorithms---which typically rely on state-action value estimates or gradient estimates that are made using historical data---in multi-agent settings.
-A number of studies have reported non-convergent play when single-agent algorithms using local information are employed (without modification) in multi-agent settings, e.g. \cite{tan1993multi}, \cite{Claus1998}.
+A number of studies, including \cite{tan1993multi} and \cite{Claus1998}, have reported non-convergent play when single-agent algorithms using local information are employed, without modification, in multi-agent settings.